Index

 The sub Integrated Care Board areas which include Hull are within the Humber and North Yorkshire Integrated Care Board.
 In Fingertips, the sub-ICB area referenced by 03F relates to Hull (see Integrated Care Board for the codes relating to the other local sub-ICB areas).

-There is a strong association between deprivation and severe mental illness, and whilst the prevalence in Hull is similar to England in 2021/22 (0.96% versus 0.95%), it is likely that a higher percentage of people have severe mental illness but have not been diagnosed in Hull due to the high levels of deprivation in Hull.
+There is a strong association between deprivation and severe mental illness, and whilst the prevalence in Hull is slightly lower than England in 2023/24.
+It is likely that a higher percentage of people have severe mental illness but have not been diagnosed in Hull due to the high levels of deprivation in Hull.

 Compared with benchmark